Rohitkumarvarma-369/Algorithms-competitve-programming/README.md

 18. Calculate power of a number given the base and the required power.
 19. Creating and traversing a binary tree using inorder, preorder and postorder methods
 20. Height of a binary tree.
 Time complexity: O(n)
+21. Print all the nodes at a distance of k units from the root node